What is Cook Chill?

 If you are already serving hot food, the only additional equipment you will require for a small to medium sized Cook-Chill operation is a suitable Blast Chiller or Chiller Freezer.
 You will also need a suitable refrigerator or coldroom (0ºC/+3ºC) for the storage of the finished product.

-Williams Refrigeration provides Blast Chillers and Blast Freezers with capacities from 10kg under counter models up to roll-in models capable of Blast Chilling 320kg.
+We provide Blast Chillers and Blast Freezers with capacities from compact 10kg models up to roll-in models capable of Blast Chilling 320kg.
 Simply work out the volume of food you will be preparing in advance and choose a model that suits.

 To find out which model is the most suitable for your operation, consider the type of food you will be blast chilling or freezing, as well as the volume of food you need to produce, calculated in quantity of kilograms.